RDTK/documentation/_sources/getting_started/projects.rst.txt

         **ROS**

-    If your repository contains multiple packages your should use catkin tools to build them using the ``catkin`` Template.
+    If your repository contains multiple packages your should use catkin tools to build them using the ``catkin`` :term:`template`.

 .. container:: toggle